Multithreading Programming With Pthread

 int num_threads;

-// Define mutex and condition variables
+// Define mutex and condition variable

 pthread_mutex_t mutex = PTHREAD_MUTEX_INITIALIZER;